-If the output of the regulator is pre-biased to some voltage, the A8591 family modifies the normal startup routine to prevent discharging the output capacitors.
-As described previously, the error amplifier usually becomes active when the soft-start voltage starts to ramp.
+If the output of the regulator is pre-biased to some voltage, the A8585 family modifies the normal startup routine, in order to prevent discharging the output capacitors.
+As described previously, the error amplifier usually becomes active when the soft start voltage starts to ramp.
 If the output is pre-biased, the internal FB voltage is at some non-zero voltage.
-The COMP pin remains low and SW is tri-stated until the soft-start voltage rises above the V{FB} .
-Figure 8 shows startup when the output voltage is pre-biased to 2 V.
+The COMP pin remains low and SW is tri-stated until the soft start voltage rises above the V{FB} .
+Figure 8 shows startup when the output voltage is pre-biased to 2.0 V.

-Active-Low Power-On Reset (NPOR) Output
+Active Low Power-On Reset (NPOR) Output

-The A8591 family has an inverted Power-On Reset output (NPOR) with a fixed delay (t{dPOR}) before the rising edge.
-The NPOR output is an open-drain output, so an external pull-up resistor must be used, as shown in the Typical Application Diagram.
+The A8585 family has an inverted Power-On Reset output (NPOR) with a fixed delay (t{dPOR}) before the rising edge.
+The NPOR output is an open drain output so an external pull-up resistor must be used, as shown in the Typical Application diagram.

 NPOR transitions high when the output voltage is within regulation.
 In PWM mode, NPOR is high when the output voltage is typically within 92.5% to 110% of the target value.
-The NPOR overvoltage and undervoltage comparators incorporate a small amount of hysteresis ($V{NPORUV(HYS)(xV)}$), 40 mV(typ) for 3.3 V output (A8591-1) and 60 mV (typ) for 5 V output (A8591), and filtering (5 μs, typical) to help reduce chattering.
+The NPOR overvoltage and undervoltage comparators incorporate a small amount of hysteresis ($V{\text{NPORUV(HYS)(xV)}}$), 40 mV(typ) for 3.3 V output variants (A8585-1/A8585-3) and 60 mV (typ) for 5.0 V output variants (A8585/A8585-2), and filtering (5 μs, typical) to help reduce chattering.

 The NPOR output is immediately pulled low if either an overvoltage or an undervoltage condition occurs, or if the device junction temperature exceeds the Thermal Shutdown Threshold (T{SDth}).
 For other faults, NPOR depends on the output voltage.
-Table 1 summarizes all of the A8591 family fault modes and the effects on NPOR.
-When powering down, if V{IN} goes low before V{OUT} , NPOR will pulled low when the undervoltage condition occurs, but will only remain low while V{OUT} remains above ~3 V.
+Table 1 summarizes all of the A8585 family fault modes and the effects on NPOR.
+When powering down, if VIN goes low before VOUT, NPOR will pulled low when the undervoltage condition occurs, but will only remain low while VOUT remains above ~3.0V.

-When the EN/SLEEP pin goes low, switching stops after 224 μ s (typ) (t{dSLEEP}), and NPOR goes low (even if V{OUT} > V{NPORUV}) and stays low until V{OUT} drops to about 25% of nominal value.
-When V{OUT} falls to about 25% of its nominal value, the device goes into Sleep mode, consuming I{IN(SLEEP}) on VIN, and shortly after that, NPOR will be released (no longer pulled low).
+For the variants with selectable Sleep mode (A8585-2 and A8585-3), when the EN/SLEEP pin goes low switching stops after 224 μ s (typ) (t{dSLEEP}), and NPOR goes low (even if V{OUT} > V{NPORUV}) and stays low until V{OUT} drops to about 25% of nominal value.
+When V{OUT} falls to about 25% of its nominal value, the device goes into Sleep mode consuming I{IN(SLEEP}) on VIN, and shortly after that, NPOR will be released (no longer pulled low).
 Given this operation, the time that NPOR remains low is dependent on the current consumption on VOUT and the output capacitance.
 It is important to note that the high-side switch leakage can overwhelm the load current on VOUT, especially since the IC current on VOUT is very low in this mode.
 Therefore for reliable operation in this situation, the user should select an NPOR resistor (if connected to VOUT) with a low enough value to overwhelm any high-side switch leakage.

-Figure 8: Soft-Start Prebiased Startup - V{OUT} Prebiased at 2 V, Ramps to Nominal (5 V at 2 A, for A8591, shown)
+Figure 8.
+Soft Start Prebiased Startup: V{OUT} Prebiased at 2 V, Ramps to Nominal (5.0 V at 2.0 A, for A8585/A8585-2, shown)